The Poem “Jabberwocky" by Lewis Carroll

 Lewis Carroll was a fantasy and nonsense poet.
 He used imaginative language and invented words.
 His poetry focuses on creativity and imagination.

 Q3.
-How does the poet show imagination in the poem?
+How does the poet show imagination in the poem “Dover Beach” by Matthew Arnold?

 The poet uses nonsense words and imaginary creatures.
 These elements create a magical world.
 It shows his creative thinking.

 Q4.
-Why does the poet use nonsense words?
+Why does the poet use nonsense words in the poem “Dover Beach” by Matthew Arnold?

 He uses nonsense words to make the poem playful and imaginative.
 It allows readers to enjoy the sound and rhythm.
 It also creates a fantasy atmosphere.

 Q5.
-How is the poet linked to the theme of bravery?
+How is the poet linked to the theme of bravery in the poem “Dover Beach” by Matthew Arnold?

 The poet presents a heroic character who defeats a monster.
 This reflects the theme of courage.
 It shows how imagination can convey real-life values.